Spotlight on Magnesium!

 How much magnesium do I need to consume?

-Magnesium requirements vary by age and gender.
-Below are the recommendations for magnesium (in milligrams) from the 2020-2025 Dietary Guidelines for Americans2:
+Magnesium requirements vary based on age and whether you are male or female.
+Below are the recommendations for magnesium (in milligrams) from the 2020-2025 Dietary Guidelines for Americans.

 Female Male